Hyundai Bayon review

 - 5Practicality, comfort and boot spaceThe Hyundai Bayon is roomy for a small car, so it’s good for family life

-- 6Reliability and safetyAn impressive warranty and plentiful safety tech should give peace of mind
+- 6Reliability and safetyAn impressive warranty and lots of safety tech should provide buyers with peace of mind